Ako Aotearoa Academy

-- sharing their teaching practice, strategies and tips through regional seminars, at times organised in conjunction with Ako Aotearoa’s Regional Hub network
+- sharing their practice, strategies and tips through regional seminars, at times organised in conjunction with Ako Aotearoa’s Regional Hub network

-Everything they do is underpinned by the group’s values, including a strong commitment to Te Tiriti o Waitangi and ako (reciprocity between learner and teacher), while drawing strength from the manaakitanga and whanaungatanga of diverse communities.
+Everything they do is underpinned by the group’s values, including a strong commitment to Te Tiriti o Waitangi and ako (reciprocity between learner and educator), while drawing strength from the manaakitanga and whanaungatanga of diverse communities.